sohub-dev/journey-jolt-deploy/README.md

 > [!IMPORTANT]
 > The `GOOGLE_REDIRECT_URI` must match **exactly** what you configure in the Google Cloud Console, including the protocol (http/https), domain, and path - these are provided above.

-- Add the following APIs to your Google Cloud Project: [People API](https://console.cloud.google.com/apis/library/people.googleapis.com), [Gmail API](https://console.cloud.google.com/apis/library/gmail.googleapis.com)
-  - Use links above and click 'Enable' or
-  - Go to 'APIs and Services' > 'Enable APIs and Services' > Search for 'Google People API' and click 'Enable'
-  - Go to 'APIs and Services' > 'Enable APIs and Services' > Search for 'Gmail API' and click 'Enable'

 ### Environment Variables

 Copy `.env.example` to `.env` and configure the following variables: